Eddie Long, megachurch pastor embroiled in scandal, dies

 LITHONIA, Ga.
-(AP) — Eddie Long, the pastor of a Georgia megachurch whose reputation was tarnished after former congregants accused him of sexual misconduct, has died.
+(AP) — Eddie Long, the flamboyant megachurch pastor whose reputation was tarnished after former congregants accused him of sexual misconduct, has died.
 He was 63.

-New Birth Missionary Baptist Church said in a statement to multiple media outlets that Long died Sunday after battling cancer.
+Long died Sunday after battling cancer, New Birth Missionary Baptist Church in Lithonia, Georgia, said in a statement to multiple media outlets.

-Four young men filed lawsuits in 2010 accusing him of sexual misconduct, bringing notoriety to his church that reached far beyond its home base in Lithonia, Georgia.
-The lawsuits were resolved the following year.
+His death came “after a gallant private fight with an aggressive form of cancer,” the statement said.

+Senior pastor at New Birth Missionary Baptist since 1987, Long oversaw the church’s explosive growth with membership swelling from a modest 300 to 25,000.
+The

 Most Read Stories